pauldijou/redux-act/README.md

 // There is another pattern to create reducers
 // and it works fine with ES5! (maybe even ES3 \o/) const stringReducer = createReducer(function (on) {
+  on(replace, (state, payload) => payload);
   on(append, (state, payload) => state += payload);
-  on(replace, (state, payload) => payload);
   // Warning!
 If you use the same action twice,
   // the second one will override the previous one.
 }, 'missing a lette'); // <-- Default state

-// If you only have one global store,
-// or want to bind an action to one particular store,
+// Rather than binding the action creators each time you want to use them,
-// rather than binding them in each component, you can do it
+// you can do it once and for all as soon as you have the targeted store
+// assignTo: mutates the action creator itself
-// once you've created both the store and your actions const stringStore = createStore(stringReducer);
+// bindTo: returns a new action creator assigned to the store const stringStore = createStore(stringReducer);
-replace = append.assignTo(stringStore);
+replace.assignTo(stringStore);
-append = replace.assignTo(stringStore);
+append = append.bindTo(stringStore);

 // Now, when calling actions, they will be automatically dispatched append('r'); // stringStore.getState() === 'missing a letter'